 Tour Nassau and then embark the Ocean Explorer

 Begin your island tour at the Rawson and Parliament squares, lined with colorful stucco Georgian neo-classical buildings.
 The Supreme Court, Senate Chambers, and House of Assembly are here.
-Then, cross the Sir Sidney Poitier Bridge to Paradise Island to get a look at the spectacular Atlantis Hotel Resort & Casino.
 Leaving here, you’ll pass the Queen’s Staircase, 66 limestone steps that connect Fort Fincastle to the lower town.
 It was carved out of the sheer rock by slaves in 1793.
 You’ll also see the Government House and Graycliff, a stunning mansion built in 1740 that is now a famous hotel.
 After a photo stop at historic Fort Charlotte, you’ll pass other landmarks such as the College of the Bahamas, Sir Harry Oakes Monument and Queen Elizabeth Sports Centre.
 You’ll also pass colorful Arawak Cay, a jumble of multicolored shacks and cafés that are collectively known as “Fish Fry.”
 Be sure to come back during your free time to enjoy the famous conch fritters, fried chicken, and tropical conch salad, and to hear a local storyteller share some Bahamian lore.

 Relax on board the Ocean Explorer